Reflecting on an Exciting Year at SCI-Arc as Annual DesignIntelligence Survey Nears

 Over the past year, SCI-Arc has celebrated myriad forms of growth, achievement, and community engagement as one of the leading architecture schools in the country.
 SCI-Arc was proud to announce the return of one of its founders Thom Mayne, who will serve as coordinator for the EDGE Design of Cities postgraduate program beginning in the fall of 2019, and is equally thrilled for current distinguished faculty Graham Harman to step into the role of Liberal Arts Coordinator, also starting this fall.
 Externally, the strength and robust performance exhibited by SCI-Arc students, faculty, and alumni garnered some of the most prestigious awards in the field of architecture.

 2018 saw SCI-Arc recognized for its excellence as a nonprofit institution contributing to the academic landscape of architecture.
-For example, SCI-Arc’s Fiction and Entertainment (F&E) Master’s Degree within its EDGE postgraduate program received a grant from the Alfred P. Sloan Foundation which awards $200,000 to an entity that promotes exemplary collaborations between scientists and storytellers.
-A design studio in which students develop the skills and knowledge to create projects in a range of forms, F&E students are provided an excellent foundation for success in many realms of entertainment and new media.
+For example, SCI-Arc’s Fiction and Entertainment Master of Science degree within its EDGE postgraduate program received a grant from the Alfred P. Sloan Foundation which awards $200,000 to an entity that promotes exemplary collaborations between scientists and storytellers.
+A design studio in which students develop the skills and knowledge to create projects in a range of forms, Fiction and Entertainment students are provided an excellent foundation for success in many realms of entertainment and new media.

 SCI-Arc also recently received a significant grant from the National Endowment of the Arts towards an archive assessment of the work in its collection, which documents revolutionary exploration, development, and innovation across SCI-Arc’s nearly 50-year history that continue to permeate architectural education around the world.
 The archiving of SCI-Arc’s collection will also preserve a history of graphic design and architecture over several decades, and access to this rich resource will benefit scholars, historians, students, and professionals in the design and architecture community indefinitely.